Brown and Fairleigh Dickinson host Fairfield - WTOP News

 Fairfield, Connecticut; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Fairleigh Dickinson visits Fairfield after Terrence Brown scored 23 points in Fairleigh Dickinson’s 78-76 loss to the Saint Peter’s Peacocks.
+BOTTOM LINE: Fairleigh Dickinson takes on Fairfield after Terrence Brown scored 23 points in Fairleigh Dickinson’s 78-76 loss to the Saint Peter’s Peacocks.

-The Stags are 1-1 on their home court.
-Fairfield is 1-3 in games decided by 10 or more points.

-The Knights have gone 0-4 away from home.
-Fairleigh Dickinson allows 83.6 points to opponents and has been outscored by 2.1 points per game.
+The Stags have gone 1-1 at home.
+Fairfield allows 69.9 points to opponents and has been outscored by 3.6 points per game.

+The Knights are 0-4 on the road.
+Fairleigh Dickinson averages 11.3 turnovers per game and is 2-0 when turning the ball over less than opponents.

-TOP PERFORMERS: Jamie Bergens is shooting 40.0% from beyond the arc with 1.1 made 3-pointers per game for the Stags, while averaging eight points.
+TOP PERFORMERS: Jamie Bergens averages 1.1 made 3-pointers per game for the Stags, scoring 8.0 points while shooting 40.0% from beyond the arc.

-Dylan Jones is shooting 41.7% from beyond the arc with 3.1 made 3-pointers per game for the Knights, while averaging 11.5 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.